 - Students complete some of their coursework at home with the guidance of their learning coach and Method Schools CA highly-qualified, credentialed teacher. - Students can create their own schedules, but need to log in to their accounts every day unless it is a school holiday.
-They work approximately four to six hours a day on their coursework. - Students and their Learning Coach are required to meet with their Method Schools teachers every week virtually or on site to turn in hard copy and project based coursework, take any required assessments on site, etc. - Students have access to their Method Schools teacher through email or phone and can arrange for onsite instructional support in a one-on-one format or in an instructional aide computer lab.
-[SEP] - Students may also come to the site for a teacher led scheduled workshop, project work, or intervention.
-[5]

-This program provides personal attention to each student along with the freedom to follow individual interests.
+They work approximately four to six hours a day on their coursework. - Students and their Learning Coach are required to meet with their Method Schools teachers every week virtually or to turn in hard copy and project based coursework, take any required assessments at a testing center, etc. - Students have access to their Method Schools teacher through email or phone and can arrange for additional instructional support in a one-on-one format - This program provides personal attention to each student along with the freedom to follow individual interests.
 Teachers continuously evaluate student progress, inserting support and interventions where necessary.
 One way of customizing the Method student experience is through differentiated instructional delivery.
 Instructional support may be in the following formats:

-- Live, virtual meeting via web conference tool with shared whiteboard and internet [SEP] - On-site instructional support in one on one or group tutoring settings - Supplemental and enrichment courses in key subject areas, such as technology and step entrepreneurship
+- Live, virtual meeting via web conference tool with shared whiteboard and internet - On-site instructional support [see] in one on one or group tutoring settings - Supplemental and enrichment courses in key subject areas, such as technology and step entrepreneurship